LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/hello-sessions/README.md

 And as usual [hello-response](./hello-response.html) is partially done, but contains 3 TODOs!

+### Assignment

 As mentioned above, your aim is to implement the back end such that, even if the user did not provide a name, your site will remember whatever they said previously, and say Hello to that previous name instead.

-If there is no "whatever they said previously", because this is the first time submitting the form, then you should rimply redirect them back to the form (you can skip the helpful error message here).
+If there is no "whatever they said previously", because this is the first time submitting the form, then you should simply redirect them back to the form (you don't have to give a helpful error message).

-So for example, let's say David Malan visits your site:
+Let's walk through an example.
+Say David Malan visits your site:

 1. The first thing he does is submit the form without entering anything.
 Your site should redirect him back to the form.
 2. After arriving back at the form, David types his name and clicks Submit.
 He should now see a message with his name inserted into it.